debkalyanmohanty/debkalyanmohanty/README.md

-- 👋 Hi, I’m @debkalyanmohanty
+- 👋 Hi There, I’m Deb Kalyan Mohanty.
-- 👀 I’m interested in contributing to open source .
+- 👀 I’m interested in Contributing to Some Open Source Java Projects  .
 - 🌱 I’m currently learning BTECH in Information Technology .
-- 💞️ I’m looking to collaborate on gmail on my account debkalyanmohanty.id@gmail.com
+- 💞️ I’m looking to collaborate on gmail on my account debkalyanmohanty.id@gmail.com.
-- 📫 How to reach me  by messaging me on instragram my account is debkalyan.mohanty
+- 📫 How to reach me by messaging me on twitter account @mohantydebk .
+-  My Linkedin URL is www.linkedin.com/in/mohantydebkalyan.
+-

 <!---
 debkalyanmohanty/debkalyanmohanty is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.